eocello10/shopping-cart-project/README.md

 - we are comparing different data types - Integer of entering products ID and a string version of 9.
 Have to make them match in order to produce a proper result

 print (matching_product)

+print("Selected Product: " + matching_product["name"] + " " + str(matching_product ["price"]))

+- This concantenantion allows us to combine Text with name of product and with the price of product.
+Hint: Be careful as have to ensure all of these are same data type (i.e. string)